Synchronised swimming: World Aquatics Championships

-Synchronized swimming has been part of the World Aquatics Championships since the beginning.
+Synchronised swimming has been part of the World Aquatics Championships since the beginning.
 From 1973 through 2001, the World Aquatics Championships featured solo, duet and team competitions.
 In 2003, a free routine combination, comprising elements of solo, duet and team, was added.
 In 2005, it was renamed free combination.
 In 2007, solo, duet and team events were split between technical and free routines.
 In 2015, the mixed duet (technical and free) were added to the competition program.
 In 2019, the highlight routine was added into the competition program and it was renamed into acrobatic routine in 2023.
 Also in 2023, the men's solo (technical and free routines) were added to the competition program.